 During the planning process, there should be a request for notification of specific accessibility requirements.
 The hosting body should make its best efforts to satisfy these requirements.

-4.2.1.3 The secretariat shall ensure that arrangements are made for the agenda and logistical information to be circulated by the office of the CEO (in the IEC) or by the secretariat with a copy to the office of the CEO (in ISO) at the latest 16 weeks before the date of the meeting.
+4.2.1.3 The secretariat shall ensure that arrangements are made for the agenda and logistical information to be circulated by the Office of the CEO (in the IEC) or by the secretariat with a copy to the Office of the CEO (in ISO) at the latest 16 weeks before the date of the meeting.

-NOTE All new work item proposals must be approved by correspondence (committee internal ballot – CIB) see 2.3.4.
+NOTE All new work item proposals must be approved by correspondence (in ISO: committee internal ballot – CIB) see 2.3.4.

 Only those committee drafts for which the compilation of comments will be available at least 6 weeks before the meeting shall be included on the agenda and be eligible for discussion at the meeting.